miquido/observable/README.md

 ```

 ### *BufferUniqueCount* operator
-Similar to *BufferCount*, but remove duplications.
+Similar to *BufferCount*, but removes duplications.
 ```php
 <?php